Core Concepts¶

 -

-Correct Language: Specify document language
+Correct Language (PyTesseract): Specify document language when initializing engine

 Image Restoration¶